rjdmacedo/federated-nexus-prisma-subgraph-template/README.md

 - `yarn dev`: Starts a server on port `4001` (if no other value for `SERVER_PORT` is provided on `./.env` file)
 - `dev:type:check`: Checks for TypeScript errors on the fly, watching you're changes.
 - `yarn database:compose`: Runs the `docker-compose up -d` that deploys the `postgres` database
-- `yarn prisma:migrate`: Create migrations from your Prisma schema, apply them to the database, generate artifacts (e.g. Prisma Client)
+- `yarn prisma:migrate:dev`: Create migrations from your Prisma schema, apply them to the database, generate artifacts (e.g. Prisma Client)
-- `yarn prisma:deploy`: If there are any changes locally and the database, prisma will deploy your changes to the database.
+- `yarn prisma:migrate:deploy`: If there are any changes locally and the database, prisma will deploy your changes to the database.
+- `yarn prisma:migrate:reset`: Reset your database and apply all migrations
 - `yarn generate`: Generates Prisma artifacts and
 - `yarn test`: **[Jest](http://facebook.github.io/jest/)** runs your `*.(spec|test).(ts|tsx|js)` as the chosen suite to develop with confidence.